mathiasertl/django-ca/docs/source/dev/acme.rst

 You can now start a shell in the ``certbot`` container and request a certificate.
 Note that certbot is preconfigured to use the django-ca registry in the container next to it::

-   $ docker-compose exec certbot /bin/bash
+   $ docker compose exec certbot /bin/bash
    root@certbot:~# certbot register
    root@certbot:~# django-ca-test-validation.sh http http-01.example.com
    root@certbot:~# django-ca-test-validation.sh dns dns-01.example.com